Jeff Stollmeyer

-Cricket career
+Early life

 Stollmeyer was born in Santa Cruz, Trinidad and Tobago.

+Career

+Cricket

-Described as "Tall and graceful with a good range of strokes marked especially by the drive" by Wisden, he played in his first Test at the age of eighteen and made a 59 in his debut innings at Lord's.
+Described as "tall and graceful with a good range of strokes marked especially by the drive" by Wisden, he played in his first Test at the age of eighteen and made a 59 in his debut innings at Lord's.
 He also had a famous opening partnership alongside Jamaican batsman Allan Rae with the duo averaging a lofty 71 in their 13 tests as a pair.
-Stollmeyer gained the captaincy during the 1951/2 tour of Australia after John Goddard stood down in that series.
+Stollmeyer gained the captaincy during the 1951–52 tour of Australia after John Goddard stood down in that series.
 He retained the captaincy during the West Indies' next three series, all of which were played at home.

-Later life
+Post-playing career

 After his playing career, Stollmeyer had a long and distinguished career in cricket administration.
 He served as President of the West Indies Board of Control from 1974 until 1981, a tenure distinguished by his opposition to Kerry Packer's World Series Cricket.
 In 1979 he was awarded Trinidad and Tobago's Chaconia Medal (Gold).
 Stollmeyer released his autobiography Everything Under the Sun in 1983.

+Legacy

 In June 1988 Stollmeyer was celebrated on the $2.50 Trinidad and Tobago stamp alongside the Barbados Cricket Buckle.

+Personal life

-Stollmeyer died in a hospital in Melbourne, Florida, after suffering wounds from home invaders in his home in Port-of-Spain.
+Stollmeyer died on 10 September 1989 in a hospital in Melbourne, Florida, after suffering wounds from home invaders in his home in Port-of-Spain.

-Family

 Stollmeyer's older brother Vic also played Test cricket for the West Indies while another brother, Hugh was one of Trinidad's great painters who influenced the Caribbean art movement.
 Stollmeyer's nephew John is a former footballer who played 31 games for the United States.